 Martin Wagner is Programme Manager of the ICMPD Competence Centre for Asylum.
-He is a lawyer and an experienced trainer in the field of asylum, human rights and anti-discrimination for authorities and civil society actors working in the field of migration and asylum.
-He has coordinated and implemented a number of capacity building and research projects in asylum and migration.
+He is a lawyer and an experienced trainer in the field of asylum, human rights and antidiscrimination for authorities and civil society actors working in the field of migration and asylum.
+He coordinated and implemented a number of capacity building and research projects in asylum and migration.

-Albert Kraler is a Programme Manager and researcher of ICMPD's Research Unit.
-He has published widely on migration, including on migration and integration policy, irregular migration, family-related migration and migration statistics.
+Albert Kraler is a Programme Manager and researcher at ICMPD's Research Programme.
+He has published widely on migration, including on migration and integration policy, irregular migration, family related migration, and migration statistics.
 He also teaches regularly at the Technical University of Vienna (Department of Spatial Planning) and the University of Vienna (Department of International Development).